-• Data centres in online businesses and elsewhere electrical switch and battery rooms
+- data centres in online businesses and elsewhere

+- electrical switch and battery rooms

-- Telecommunications facilities
+- telecommunications facilities

-- Medical apparatus rooms in hospitals
+- medical apparatus rooms in hospitals

-- Chemical and physics laboratories
+- chemical and physics laboratories

-- Libraries and archives
+- libraries and archives

-- An extensive range of manufacturing processes and control centres
+- an extensive range of manufacturing processes and control centres

-- Clean rooms and so on and will ensure the safety of those working in the area
+- clean rooms and so on.

-Types of gaseous extinguishing agents:
+The types of gaseous extinguishing agents used in the building industry include:

-- Halocarbons (e.g.- FM-200; HFC227ea), - Inert gases (e.g.- nitrogen, argon and nitrogen mixtures, argon, nitrogen, and carbon dioxide mixtures) - Perfluoro ketones (e.g.- Novec 1230; FK 5-1-12).
+- halocarbons (eg- FM-200; HFC-227ea), - inert gases (eg- nitrogen, argon and nitrogen mixtures, argon, nitrogen and carbon dioxide mixtures) - perfluoroketones (eg-Novec 1230; FK 5-1-12).

-Why are the referred to as clean agents?
+Gaseous fire extinguishing agents are referred to as clean agents because they:

-- Extinguish fires without collateral damage (no residues; no clean-up required). - Can extinguish shielded, obstructed or threedimensional fires in complex building geometries. - Don't conduct electricity.
+- extinguish fires without collateral damage (no residues; no clean-up required) - have the ability to extinguish shielded, obstructed or three-dimensional fires in complex building geometries - don't conduct electricity.